nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This feature highlight pets that have not been marked and have a deadline within a day in the GUI.
 The highlight feature will be executed automatically every certain time window without user input to support real-time state.

-##### Given below is an example usage scenario and how the highlight mechanism behaves at each step:
+#### Given below is an example usage scenario and how the highlight mechanism behaves at each step:
 Step 1.
-The user launches the application
+The user launches the application.

 Step 2.
 The user decides to add two pet to the pet list with a deadline due three days later.